Ateez: 2024: Towards the Light: Will to Power world tour, Coachella, Golden Hour: Part. 1 and 2, Mawazine and Japanese releases

 On June 2, Ateez performed at the K-Wave Concert Inkigayo.
 On June 10, they made their US television debut on The Kelly Clarkson Show.
 On June 23, Ateez became the first South Korean musical act to perform and headline the Mawazine festival, the second largest music festival in the world.
 The group took the OLM Souissi stage as one of the two artists scheduled to play that day and attracted huge crowds of spectators.
 On June 28 and 29, they performed at the BEAT AX Vol.4 music festival held at the Makuhari Messe in Chiba, Japan and on June 30, they performed at Show!
 Music Core in Japan.

 On July 1, Ateez collaborated with the Japanese boy group Be:First for the single "Hush-Hush".
-On July 6 and 7, they held their fanmeeting titled ATINY's Voyage: From A to Z in Seoul.
+On July 6 and 7, Ateez held their fanmeeting titled ATINY's Voyage: From A to Z in Seoul.
 On July 14, Ateez embarked on their North American leg of the Towards the Light: Will to Power world tour with shows in Tacoma, Oakland, Los Angeles, Phoenix, Arlington, Duluth, New York, Washington D.C, Toronto and Rosemont.
 This tour also marked some of their first ever stadium venues in North America which included the BMO Stadium, Globe Life Field and Citi Field.

-On August 1, Yunho appeared in the music video for the song "Kung Kung Dda" by Seo Eve.
-On August 7, Mirani released the single "Hit Me Up" featuring Mingi.
 On August 17 and 18, Ateez performed at the Summer Sonic festival held in Osaka and Chiba.
-They held a second 'ATINY's Voyage: From A to Z' fanmeeting in Tokyo on August 21 and 22.
+On August 21 and 22, Ateez held a second 'ATINY's Voyage: From A to Z' fanmeeting in Tokyo.

 On September 4, Ateez collaborated with the Japanese boy group Be:First for the second time for the digital single "Royal".

 On October 1, Ateez released their fourth Japanese single "Birthday".
 It debuted No. 3 on the Billboard Japan Top Singles Sales Chart and No. 4 on the Billboard Japan Hot 100 Chart.

 On November 15, Ateez released their eleventh EP Golden Hour: Part.2, with the lead single "Ice on My Teeth".
 It debuted at No. 1 on the Billboard 200.